 In a food processor, pulse the strawberries, sugar, and vinegar in five 1-second bursts.
 Let stand at room temperature (go ahead and keep it in the food processor), covered, for 1 hour.

 If using traditional yogurt, spoon it into a fine-mesh sieve set over a deep bowl.
 Refrigerate to drain off the whey for 1 hour only.
 Discard the whey or reserve it for another use.
 Add the yogurt to the food processor with the strawberries.
 (If using Greek yogurt, do not strain, but do not add the yogurt to the berries until after they have stood for 1 hour.)

 Add the corn syrup to the yogurt mixture.
 Process until nearly smooth.
 Transfer to a covered container and refrigerate for at least 4 hours or overnight.

-Let the yogurt stand at room temperature at least 20 minutes before scooping with a hot, dry scoop.
-Garnish sparingly with rosemary.
+Let the frozen yogurt stand at room temperature at least 20 minutes before scooping with a hot, dry scoop.
+Garnish with rosemary if desired.

 Soft-Serve Frozen Yogurt - If you like soft-serve frozen yogurt you can eat it as soon as it's done churning.

 Transferring Frozen Soft Serve Yogurt - You can pour the batter into a Tovolo Glide-A-Scoop Ice Cream Tub or Ice Cream Freezer Storage Containers.
 If you don't have either you can transfer the batter to a metal loaf pan to further chill and develop deeper flavor.
 Press a sheet of parchment directly on the surface of the frozen yogurt, then cover tightly with aluminum foil.